-Last week, I realized that I was spending far too much time in the kitchen cooking meals each night, and so I was looking for a way to cut down on my kitchen time so that I can devote my time to other things, like writing fascinating blog articles, digging in the dirt in my patio garden or playing with my new Janome sewing machine and designing lovely new clothes for myself!
+Last week, I realized that I was spending far too much time in the kitchen cooking meals each night, and so I was looking for a way to cut down on my kitchen time so that I can devote my time to other things, like writing fascinating blog articles, digging in the dirt in my patio garden or playing with my dog!

 Well, last month I learned about freezer cooking and how it is saving many people time in the kitchen.
 If you are not familiar with freezer cooking, basically you spend several hours preparing a bunch of different meals which you package up and freeze for dinners throughout the month.
-When it’s time to prepare that meal, just take out a frozen dinner, let it thaw if necessary and cook.
+When it’s time to prepare that meal, just take out a frozen dinner, let it thaw if necessary, and cook.
 Voila, you have an easy meal!
-There are many women out there who use this type of batch cooking to fix their dinners for an entire month.
+There are many women out there who use this type of batch cooking for fixing dinners for an entire month.
 This is known as “once a month cooking” (OAMC) and it has become pretty popular!

-pulled out ten different slow cooker recipes…. some that are already here on this site, and some that aren’t yet.
+pulled out ten different slow cooker recipes.
+Some of the recipes are already here on this site, and some aren’t….yet.
 All of these meals were pretty easy to fix.
-I did have to brown some ground beef, but was able to brown enough for several different meals, which saved time.
-I did blanch the potatoes that I needed for a couple of dishes, so that they wouldn’t turn brown.
+I did have to brown some ground beef.
+But I was able to brown enough for several different meals, which saved time.
+I did blanch the potatoes that I needed for a couple of dishes so that they wouldn’t turn brown.
 And I chopped and chopped…..and chopped.
 Onions, green peppers, mushrooms, garlic, carrots, celery.
 I spent a good deal of time chopping.

 But ultimately, it was worth it.
-I put together a system for compiling meals that works well for me and my small kitchen.
+I put together a system for compiling meals that work well for me and my small kitchen.
 And today I used the first freezer meal.